rerun-io/rerun/docs/content/howto/notebook.md

   <source media="(max-width: 1200px)" srcset="https://static.rerun.io/notebook_example/e47920b7ca7988aba305d73b2aea2da7b81c93e3/1200w.png">
 </picture>

-This is similar to calling `rr.connect()` or `rr.save()` in that it configures the Rerun SDK to use this memory buffer as the sink for future logging calls.
+This is similar to calling `rr.connect()` or `rr.serve()` in that it configures the Rerun SDK to send data to a viewer instance.

-Note that the output cell is essentially a fixed snapshot of the current state of the recording at the time that `notebook_show()` is called.
-Rerun does not yet support live incremental streaming from the Jupyter kernel into the embedded viewer.
+Note that the call to `rr.notebook_show()` drains the recording recording of its data.
+This means that any subsequent calls to `rr.notebook_show()` will not result in the same data being displayed, because it has already been removed from the recording.

-Messages will continue to be buffered incrementally, and each call to `notebook_show()` will display all messages that have been logged since the last call to `rr.init()`.
+Support for this is tracked in [#6612](https://github.com/rerun-io/rerun/issues/6612).

-If you wish to clear the current recording, you can call `rr.init()` again.
+If you wish to start a new recording, you can call `rr.init()` again.

 The `notebook_show()` method also takes optional arguments for specifying the width and height of the IFrame.
 For example: